sanjeevkomma/Spring-Boot/spring-boot-microservices/course/Transactions in Microservices.md

 # Definition
+* Distributed Transaction : A distributed transaction is a set of operations on data that is performed across two or more data repositories (especially databases)

 # To Read
 * Because microservices are distributed and microservices communicate with each other by inter-service communication on network level.
 Each microservice has its own instance and process.
 Therefore, services must interact using an inter-service communication protocols like HTTP, gRPC or message brokers AMQP protocol